 Tie Dye Art

 Tie-dye art is a great way for kids to work together and learn how to share and cooperate with others.
-You can do this activity in a group setting with friends or at home with an adult.
+You can do this activity at home with an adult or in a group setting with friends.
 Tie-dye art allows kids to appreciate differences, build relationships, and develop trust.

 Aside from promoting social skills, tie-dye art can stimulate the senses and improve fine motor skills and hand-eye coordination.
 The wet and cold textures can be a fun sensory experience for kids, and untying rubber bands can improve coordination skills.